-For those who have taken out a Bounce Back Loan, remember that if you can foresee problems in making repayments your lender should be offering the PAYG scheme, which can be used to extend the loan term etc – see link.
-Your lender should have advised you of this facility.
+For those who have taken out a Bounce Back Loan, remember that if you can foresee problems in making repayments your lender should be offering the PAYG scheme, which can be used to extend the loan term etc. Your lender should have advised you of this facility.

 4. The Recovery Loan Scheme (RLS)

 Only time will tell how popular this scheme is, but a quick Google search picked up a couple of reports that the scheme had got off to a slow start – and this is consistent with comments from colleagues and contacts.
 But arguably it’s early days yet.
-Outline details of RLS are at link, with 45 lenders accredited to administer the scheme at the time of writing – and I know of one based in the region who is seeking accreditation.
+Here’s an outline of the Recovery Loan Scheme (RLS), with 45 lenders accredited to administer the scheme at the time of writing – and I know of one based in the region who is seeking accreditation.